 In short, this is an impressive coming of age tale with all the trappings of a teenage crime drama wrapped up in a compelling, slow-burner of a character study.
 Well worth seeing.

 The Crossing is out in the UK on Friday, March 22nd.
-For nationwide venues and booking click here.
+It also plays in the London East Asia Film Festival (LEAFF).
 Watch the film trailer below:

 Playing at various UK venues nationwide: for details and booking click here.